7 Steps to manage supply chain disruptions and optimise your inventory

 Supplier lead times:

 Most businesses are experiencing an increase in supplier lead times.
-This affects your business’ ability to provide customers with the right stock at the right time.
+This affects your business’s ability to provide customers with the right stock at the right time.

 Factors that contribute to extended lead times include: